 The command device can be any OPEN-V device that is accessible to the host.
 A LUSE volume cannot be used as a command device.
-The command device uses 16 MB, and the remaining volume space is reserved for CCI and its utilities.
-A Virtual LUN volume as small as 36 MB can be used as a command device.
+For the OPEN-V device, the volume capacity used as the command device requires 48 MB or more.
+Non-OPEN-V devices require 36 MB or more.